Work CasGo

 Scheduling Buses

 See all shuttle runs — picking up, departed, arrived — with live status tags and player counts.
-Add players via swipe card or universal ID scan.
+Add players via swipe card or universal ID scan directly from the scheduling view.

 04